microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 User properties
 ~~~~~~~~~~~~~~~

 There are several properties hosts can use to provide user ID data to Office Online.
-Any value in the following
+Any ID value in the following
 properties must meet the following requirements:

 * Unique to a single user.
 The :term:`TenantId` property is the sole exception to this requirement.